squidfunk/mkdocs-material/docs/insiders/faq/sponsoring.md

 instead of a one-time purchase.
 Here's the thing: Material for MkDocs is in constant evolution.
-Our work is never done because there's always something new on the horizon – be it adapting to upstream dependency updates, keeping pace with environment changes like software or browser updates, or bringing to life the new features and improvements our users wish for.
+Our work is never done because there's always something new on the horizon – be it adapting to upstream dependency updates, keeping pace with environment changes like browser updates, or bringing to life the new features and improvements our users wish for.

 A one-time payment might seem appealing at first glance, but it's a bit like